Weekday and weekend сlasses for kids

 Mindstorms Robotics

-Age group: 10-16+ years
+Age group: 10 - 15 years old

 What we study:

-What skills we acquire:
+What we achieve:

 Free Trial Register now